bjornarveie/HPX_project/README.md

 ### Unsolved:

 - [ ] Benchmark 2D_Stencil example.
+- [ ] See if it converges.
+Loop over and find max distance to one and also normalized (ab value from 1 and add all up, then divide by number of cells).
+- [ ] Connect to cluster and see if it works.
+- [ ] Redo the benchmarking under optimal conditions.
 - [ ] Use malloc if it is not to difficult to install.

 ## Important concepts